-projects were eligible to claim CITC credits within the FY 2016-17 and FY 2018-19 review period.
+There are currently twenty active projects that applied for, were approved, and met the requirement of a twenty-five million dollar investment for the CITC program.
+Of those twenty, 16 projects were eligible to claim CITC credits within the review period.
 Of those 16, 10 actually claimed a CITC credit within the review period.
-These are the 10 projects considered in EDR's analysis of ROI for this review period.
+These are the 10 projects considered in EDR's analysis of ROI for this report.